64th Bombardment Squadron: Combat in the Pacific

+B-17F Flying Fortress with the 64th Bombardment Squadron (Note: This aircraft, serial 41-24353, named Cap'N & The Kids flew 80 combat missions.
+It was taken out of combat service at Dobodura Airfield, New Guinea in late 1943 and turned into a transport with the 69th Troop Carrier Squadron.
+It was modified to carry essential supplies, weapons and ammunition to Momote in the Admiralty Islands between 14 February and 4 March 1944.
+It also dropped supplies during the Invasion of Hollandia in April 1944.)

 The squadron reached Australia via Cape Town in March 1942.
 It was originally equipped with Boeing B-17 Flying Fortresses for combat operations.
 The squadron operated from bases in Australia until January 1943, when it moved to New Guinea.
 Between May and September 1942 the squadron replaced its B-17s with Consolidated B-24 Liberators, believed to be more suited to the long ranges of many Pacific missions.
 It attacked Japanese shipping in the Netherlands East Indies and the Bismarck Archipelago.
 It experimented with skip bombing and used this technique during the Battle of the Bismarck Sea in March 1943.
 During this battle, it made repeated attacks against an enemy convoy bringing reinforcements to Japanese forces in New Guinea.
 For this action, the squadron was awarded a Distinguished Unit Citation.
 During this period, the squadron also provided air support for ground forces in New Guinea.
 It attacked airfields and enemy installations in New Guinea, the Bismarck Archipelago, Celebes, Halmahera, Yap, Palau, and the southern Philippines.